pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/US/SR - Delivery Error (US).md

 ### 4 - Check the tracking# for the return package
 Once the package is on its way, verify whether the case is an operation error (the customer received an extra item) or will require a resend (the customer received a wrong item).

-Check the tracking with the corresponding carrier and verify if the item is returned, contact the customer and mention the following:
+Check the tracking with the corresponding carrier and verify if the item is returned, follow the instructions below:

 #### Received an extra item
 Thank the customer for cooperation and close the ticket, no further action needed.
 (END)